Ivana Brlić-Mažuranić: Work

-Her book Croatian Tales of Long Ago (Priče iz davnine), published in 1916, is among the most popular today in large part because of its adaptation into a computerized interactive fiction product by Helena Bulaja in 2003/2006.
-In the book Mažuranić created a series of new fairy-tales, but using names and motifs from the Slavic mythology of Croats.
-It was this that earned her comparisons to Hans Christian Andersen and Tolkien who also wrote completely new stories but based in some elements of real mythology.
+Her book Croatian Tales of Long Ago (Priče iz davnine), published in 1916, is among the most popular today.
+Mažuranić created a series of new fairy-tales, but using names and motifs from the Slavic mythology of Croats.
+It was this that earned her comparisons to Hans Christian Andersen and Tolkien, who also wrote novel stories based in some elements of real mythology.

-Brlić-Mažuranić was nominated for the Nobel Prize in Literature four times – in 1931 and 1935 she was nominated by the historian Gabriel Manojlović, and in 1937 and 1938 he was joined by the philosopher Albert Bazala, both based in Zagreb.
+Brlić-Mažuranić was nominated for the Nobel Prize in Literature four times – in 1931 and 1935 by the historian Gabriel Manojlović, and in 1937 and 1938 by him and the philosopher Albert Bazala, both based in Zagreb.
 In 1937 she also became the first woman accepted as a Corresponding Member into the Yugoslav Academy of Sciences and Arts.
 She was awarded Order of Saint Sava.

 After a long battle with depression, she committed suicide on 21 September 1938 in Zagreb.
-She is buried in Mirogoj Cemetery in Zagreb.
+She is buried at Mirogoj Cemetery in Zagreb.